Imransh1/YT_Video_Downloader/readme.md

+#YouTube Video Downloader

 This repo contains code to download any YouTube Video/Playlist

 Steps To Download Videos:-

 1. Copy Video/Playlist URL from youtube
 2. Run Main.py (Before executing check the download path.
 Provide proper path to download)
-3. Select your option from menu
-4. Paste your link.
+3. Paste your link.
-5. Done.
+4. Done.
 The Video/Playlist will be downloaded to the specified path.
-6. Enjoy :-)
+5. Enjoy :-)

 Note :-